tylerharter/cs320/s20/final/README.md

 Describe the audience for whom you're doing the analysis.
-You should assume your audience is technical (for example, they've taken CS 320), so this is more about what other background they have.
+You should assume your audience is technical (for example, they've taken CS 320), so this is more about what other backgrounds they have.

 List some of the questions you want to answer and potential actions/policies that will be evaluated.
 Be sure to tie this to the